 How to Get Rid of Wasps and Yellow Jackets

 We recommend using Wasp Rescue Traps.
 They work like a charm for yellow jackets, wasps, and hornets (read instructions carefully when dealing with nests and insects).
-At our Portland Nursery, we carry the traps to suit your needs, and would be happy to answer any questions you may have.
+At our Portland garden center, we carry the traps to meet your needs, and would be happy to answer any questions you may have.